Com1t/attn_implementation_comparison/README.md

 ---

 ## Results Summary
-The following benchmarks were conducted on an NVIDIA GeForce RTX 3050 (8 GB) GPU with the following parameters:
+The following benchmarks were conducted on an NVIDIA A100 (80 GB) GPU with the following parameters:
 ```
 batch_size = 1
-seq_len = 4096
+seq_len = 8192
 embed_dim = 4096
 num_heads = 32
 head_dim = embed_dim // num_heads